 The last main section of the Plan begins with an overview of the City's overall planning approach.
 The section then goes on to identify suggested updates to other San Marcos plans to ensure they are aligned with the Comprehensive Plan.
 The section concludes with a discussion of organizational capacity and coordination, as well as a summary of the metrics for tracking success.

 APPENDICES

 - Summary of Community Engagement;

-- Goals and Considerations;
+- Goals and Objectives;

-- Key Findings from the Fiscal Impact Analysis;
+- Key Findings from the Fiscal Impact Analysis from February 16, 2023;

 - Methodology for Overlays; and

 - Comparison of the Preferred Scenario to the Trends Scenario.